Privacy Policy

 • Recruitment or background-check service providers (where used)

-• Professional advisers (e.g., legal/accounting), clients, or counterparties in a project context
+• Professional advisers (for example, legal or accounting), clients, or counterparties in a project context

-• Public sources (e.g., organisational websites, media, LinkedIn) for stakeholder and communications work
+• Public sources (for example, organisational websites, media, public registers, LinkedIn) for stakeholder and communications work

 Unsolicited information